 A Brief Synopsis

 In this article I will explain how to use a variety of herbs as remedies for common health problems.
-Some of these herbs you may know, some of these herbs you may not, but all of these herbs can be used as a medicine if you take them properly.
+You will know some of these herbs.
+Some of them you won't.
+Either way, these herbs can be medicine when prepared.

 Keep in mind that these herbs are not a replacement for modern medicine.
-Even if certain drugs today are based on these traditional treatments, the modern drugs are specially made and processed with far fewer side effects.
+Drugs today find their roots in these herbs, but the drugs are specialized.
+Herbs are generic and will have far-reaching effects.
 Take what your doctor tells you to take.

 The Myths Surrounding Herbalism

-Unfortunately I can't debunk every myth surrounding the art of herbalism.
-There are just too many of them going around.
-Even worse, there are crazy people who apparently have no other job than to make up more myths about herbs.
+Unfortunately, I can't debunk every myth surrounding the art of herbalism.
+There are too many of them going around.
+Even worse, there are crazy people who have no other job than to make up more myths about herbs.
 I'll try and get rid of the main myths.

 Herbalism is not a safe and sound practice.
-I'll personally attest to that as someone who's managed to poison himself quite a bit with it.
+I'll attest to that as someone who's managed to poison himself quite a bit with it.
 As with drugs, herbs can conflict with one another or other substances you may be taking.
 You may overdose on them.
 They do have nasty side effects.
 If used improperly they can lead to your death.
-Remember that a medicine is just a poison that's used correctly.
+Remember, a medicine is a poison that's used correctly.

-Lastly, please remember that the herbs listed in this article are your enemy.
-Most of them evolved trying to stop animals from eating them and a lot of their medical uses stem from this evolution.
-Be very careful when dealing with herbs and if possible always consult a doctor before doing so.
-These herbs are not nature's gift to your health, they are nature's attempt to kill you.
+Finally, please remember that the herbs listed in this article are your enemy.
+They evolved to stop animals from eating them.
+Their medical properties stem from this in fact!
+Be very careful when dealing with herbs and, if possible, always consult a doctor before doing so.
+They are not nature's gift to your health, they are nature's attempt to kill you.

 The Benefits of Herbalism